 When she isn't hard at work, you will find her summering up North with her family.
 Kayaking, with a camera in her hand, brings her joy and happiness.

-Ruth Ostrower has been involved with the Kiwanis Festival for over 25 years.
+Ruth Ostrower has been involved with the Kiwanis Festival for over 30 years.
 She began as a member of the Dance Advisory Committee, before being invited to join the Music Festival Board a few years later.
-She is currently the Past President of the Festival, while continuing to hold primary responsibility for the Dance Festival.

 Linda grew up in Toronto, played flute and piano in her youth and passed her love of music to her sons - all brass players.
 After retiring from actuarial work in the life insurance industry and several years tutoring mathematics, Linda has volunteered in many clubs and organizations including the Kiwanis Music Festival, Sunnybrook Hospital, Canadian Federation of University Women, and the Federation of Tiny Township Shoreline Associations.